 To protect yourself from having the techniques contained in this article used against you maliciously, there are a few basic steps you should take.

-accounts.
+Firstly, as we have said in several other articles you must set secure passwords for all user accounts.
 As you have seen, it is quite simple for password cracking programs to decipher normal dictionary words.
 Use combinations of numbers and letters, including upper-case letters, to make more secure passwords which will take a discouraging amount of time to crack.
 In Windows XP, all accounts created during the install process have full administrative privileges, and they do not have passwords by default.
 Fix this.

 Secondly, as you have seen in this article, there is no such thing as a secure password if the potential intruder has physical access to your computer.
 Keep this in mind, especially if your computers are exposed to the public.